Spanish style potato salad

 This potato salad can be served warm or room temperature, but is best eaten on the day that its made, as potatoes are never the same once they have been put in the fridge.
 A good dose of Early Harvest Olive Oil instead of mayonnaise, combined with the Aged Malt Vinegar brings a real gentle sweetness to the dish.
 The flavourings are a nod to a Spanish classic, patatas alinadas.

-Drain into a colander and allow to dry.
-When cool enough to handle, cut into small, bite-size chunk.
+- Drain into a colander and allow to dry.
+When cool enough to handle, cut into small, bite-size chunks.

-Quickly rinse and dry the pot that was used for the potatoes and place on a very low heat.
-Add the Olive Oil and heat for a minute or so – you only want to gently warm the oil.
+- Quickly rinse and dry the pot that was used for the potatoes and place on a very low heat.
+Add the Olive Oil and heat for a minute or so to only gently warm the Olive Oil.
 Add the spring onions and then add the potatoes and the Vinegar.
 Stir gently so that everything is mixed together and the potatoes can then bathe in the Olive Oil.
 Do not mix them too much otherwise you could end up with a rough mash.
 Taste and add more salt if you think it needs it.
 A residue will have formed on the skins after boiling and this is often enough.

 - Leave for a minimum of 20 minutes so that the potatoes will absorb some of the Olive Oil and the flavours can mingle.
 Serve with freshly ground black pepper.